Wintery temperatures cushion corona effect on power consumption

 Import / Export

-Electricity imports/exports in Austria since the beginning of the year
+Electricity import/export in Austria since the beginning of 2020

-Development of electricity rate in Austria: weekly spot price year-on-year comparison
+Development of the electricity price in Austria: weekly spot prices in comparison to the previous year

 Grid expansion & renovation will reduce energy costs in the long-term and secure power supply